Data Matrix generator

 When a Data Matrix barcode element is generated by concatenating fields or counters, the following rules apply:

 - Text contents must comply with the selected encoding algorithm.

 - Text length must not exceed maximum capacity.

-When a value not complying with the above rules is found, the barcode is not displayed.
+If a value is found that does not comply with the above rules, the barcode will not be displayed.

 Data Matrix symbols generated with Labeljoy do not support: Extended Channel Interpretation (ECI), FNC1 mode and Structure Append mode.